asimjalis/aws-demos/big-data/glue-notes.md

 - Regular or on-demand.

-How do crawlers decide what to crawl?

-- Crawlers crawl data sources you specify.
-- You can exclude paths in the data sources.

 ## Classifiers

 What is a classifier?

 - Crawlers use classifiers to extract schema from data.
-- Glue provides built-in classifiers and supports custom classifiers.
+- Glue has built-ins, and also allows custom classifiers.
+- Custom classifiers have higher precedence than the built-in classifiers.
+- The first classifier to recognize your data is used.

 What do classifiers output?